dawar-s/dawar-s/README.md

 :office: Highly skilled programmer with 10 years of experience in creating dynamic web applications.
 In-depth experience in all facets of Software Development Life Cycle, from analysis and design to implementation and maintenance achieved through agile methodologies.

-:eyes: I'm fasicnated by everything data and want to transition into Data Scientist / Machine Learning role.
-Currently actively looking for a job in the same profile.
+:eyes: I'm fasicnated by everything data.
+Actively looking for Software Development / Data Science / Machine Learning / Hybrid roles.

 :mailbox_closed: Find me at